 NOTE 3: The mechanisms to validate the identity of the APP / of the EAS are defined by SA WG3;

-In this solution the EC AF is assumed to be owned by the operator (it receives the SUPI) and to have access to (e;g. be configured with) a mapping from DNAI to local NEF.
+In this solution the EC AF is assumed to be owned by the operator (it receives the SUPI) and to have access to (e.g. be configured with) a mapping from DNAI to local NEF.

 4a The EC AF configures the local NEF to receive tracing output from MnS producer for NG RAN), and then to deliver the collected information to the APP after proper filtering of the information: the EC AF invokes Create local NEF reporting, providing the local NEF with the association between a Trace Reference and: